ericalba/LLM-Launch-Kit/README.md

 - 🛑 **Clean shutdowns** - Stop all AI services properly
 - 📊 **Monitor everything** - See what's running and storage usage

+## 🚨 Project Status

+This is a personal tool that I'm sharing as-is. **I do not actively maintain or support this project.**

+- ✅ Feel free to fork and modify for your own use
+- ✅ Submit pull requests if you want (no guarantee of response)
+- ❌ I don't provide support or answer issues
+- ❌ No guarantees of updates or bug fixes

+Use at your own risk.
+The MIT license covers the terms.

 ## 🌟 What This Script Does

 A comprehensive command-line launcher and management system for AI models on macOS, designed to work seamlessly with external SSD storage.
 This script provides an elegant interface to launch and manage **Ollama**, **OpenWebUI**, and **LM Studio** applications while keeping your valuable AI models on external storage to save internal disk space.